Woodland, California: 20th century

 Woodland's Chamber of Commerce was founded in 1900.
 During this time public activism helped Woodland get a library, a city park, and an improved cemetery.
 In 1910 Woodland was the most populous city in the county, with a population of 3,187.
 For the next forty years Woodland grew slowly but steadily, based on agriculture-related businesses: three rice mills, a sugar beet refinery, and a tomato cannery were built.

 After President Roosevelt issued Executive Order 9066, which authorized military commanders to exclude "any or all persons" from certain areas in the name of national defense, the Western Defense Command began ordering Japanese Americans living on the West Coast to "evacuate" from the newly created military zones.
 This included many Woodland farming families.

 At Woodland, was a Woodland Civil Control Station, for check-in, with no overnight accommodations.

 The post-war era spurred growth in Woodland; between 1950 and 1980, Woodland's population tripled.
 In the 1950s Woodland had the most millionaires per capita of any city in California.
 Industrial plants and distribution centers grew in the northeast, with new subdivisions and shopping centers around the town.
 Since the late 1960s, there has been greater interest in preserving the town's historic buildings, and many have been restored as homes, offices, stores and museums.
 Woodland's "Stroll Through History," an annual event, began in 1989 to showcase many of the Victorian homes and other historical sites throughout the city.

-In the 1970s Interstate 5 was completed, curving around Woodland.
+In the 1970s Interstate 5 was completed, curving around Woodland, with a business routing along Main Street and Road 98.
 Over time, I-5 and State Route 113 replaced the railroads as major transportation arteries.

 21st century

 Within the past decade, Woodland has grown, with many additions to the community.
 Subdivisions have been built (mainly on the east side of town) and several major chain stores opened.
+This economic growth has encouraged more people to invest in the community and continue its expansion.
+In 2023, City Manager Ken Hiatt stated an estimate of 161.5 million dollars in public and private investments were to be directed to the city for further development.
+Woodland has even been named as one of the top 100 places to live in America, ranking at number 55.

 Pioneer High School opened for the 2003–04 school year.

+In 2018, thanks in part to the establishment of the new community near Pioneer High School, Spring Lake Elementary was created.
+This makes eleven elementary school in Woodland alone.

 Main Street has revived with new restaurants, a new court house, and the expansion of the Old State Theater into a 10-screen multiplex.

-On July 1, 2022 local restaurant Mojo's Bar & Lounge hosted a Drag show which was cancelled due to threats by alleged members of the Proud Boys.
-The event was targeted after being posted on Libs of TikTok, gaining over 600 retweets.
-There have been no arrests made as of July 8, 2022.
+With rumors spreading about the possible future of a Woodland Research and Technology Park, a hub dedicated to serving research and technology companies from surrounding areas, surely the population will continue to grow.